By: Kristin Bourne

 It is the quaint and moderate accommodation on Rendezvous Bay.

-Looking at The Anguilla Great House from the eastern side
+Looking out from The Anguilla Great House

 Beach access next to The Anguilla Great House

 Anguilla Great House has a restaurant and they serve breakfast, lunch, and dinner.
 This is a great spot to "set up camp" for the day if you are not staying on Rendezvous Bay.

 Their lounge chair rental (no umbrellas) is a fair price at $5 US per person.

 If you didn't bring your lunch with you, can eat there, walk to the Sunshine Shack, walk to CuisinArt, or The Dune Preserve for refueling!

 The Great House property joins the beach with a line of beautiful palm trees for that ultimate nap on the beach scenario.

 Also at this spot is another good and easy way to access Rendezvous Bay if you aren't staying on this particular beach (see the photo above), and just want to walk the beach.

 Follow the signs on the main road down to Great House, and then hang stay left until you see a rather large parking lot.
 The walk to the beach from the parking lot is minimal and before you know it, your toes are in the sand.